(If you’re curious, my review process. It’s also pasted at the end of this post. I don’t believe in Rotten Tomatoes. I just believe in me.)

 Summary: (MANY SPOILERS AHEAD!!!)

 This is an adaptation of the book of the same name.
 It’s a dystopian future set in Columbus, Ohio.
 People are generally miserable and everyone plays this intense virtual reality game called the Oasis.
 It’s so popular it’s the most valuable company on Earth.
 You can be anyone or anything you want in the Oasis.
 The Oasis’ creator was a huge 80’s pop culture fan so the Oasis is littered with those references.
-One day the creator dies and says whoever wins his contest gets control of be Oasis.
-And that’s be plot of the movie.
+One day the creator dies and says whoever wins his contest gets control of the Oasis.
+And that’s the plot of the movie.
 The contest with the requisite Spielbergian good young adults/teens versus the evil mega entity.

-Climb Mount Everest with Batman (also a top 5 non-quote AND quote!)
+Climb Mount Everest with Batman

 “Losing your shit means losing your shit.”
-(Fiver quote)

 (OH!
 IT HAS A GREAT 80’S SOUNDTRACK)